volkamerlab/MIMB_cellpainting_tutorial/README.md

 3. **Setting Up the Environment**
 You can now create and activate the environment with the following commands:
 ```sh
 conda env create -f mimb_cellpainting.yml
 conda activate mimb_cellpainting
 ```
-2. **Lunch Jupyter lab**:
+## Getting started : Lunch Jupyter lab :
-Start JupyterLab to work with the notebooks
+Start JupyterLab to work with the notebooks.
-Once JupyterLab is running, you can navigate to the Notebooks directory and open the relevant notebooks to start working with the tutorial.

 ```sh
 jupyter-lab
 ```